travis-ci/docs-travis-ci-com/user/sonarqube.md

 ### Using the SonarQube Scanner

-Most projects will use the SonarQube Scanner, and here is the simplest `.travis.yml` file to trigger the analysis in this case:
+Most projects will use the SonarQube Scanner.
+Provided that you have previously created a `sonar-project.properties` file for your project (see the [documentation](http://redirect.sonarsource.com/doc/install-configure-scanner.html)), here is the simplest `.travis.yml` file to trigger the analysis:

     addons:
       sonarqube: true